LinkedDataFragments/Server.js/README.md

 ### Run the server even faster

-Basic usage of server requires the existance of a configuration file.
+Basic usage of server requires the existence of a configuration file.
 This might be tedious if you quickly want to run a server with one or more local files.
 In this case, you can use `instant-ldf-server`, with at least one file path.